-On Saturday, across Israel and the West Bank, thousands rallied against a plan to displace Bedouin residents of the Naqab (or Negev) desert.
-The day was billed a "Day of Rage" and it certainly lived up to its name, with several of the demonstrations swiftly turning into violent clashes between demonstrators and security forces who used tear gas, water cannons, horses and stun grenades.
+On Saturday, thousands of protesters across Israel and the West Bank rallied against a plan to displace Bedouin residents of the Naqab (or Negev) desert.
+The day was billed a "Day of Rage" and it certainly lived up to its name, with several of the actions swiftly turning into violent clashes between demonstrators and security forces who used tear gas, water cannons, horses, and stun grenades.

-The rage was inspired by the Prawer Plan, a proposed Israeli law that would lead to the displacement of up to 70,000 Bedouin living in the Naqab, which is in Israel.
-Many of the Bedouin in the Naqab live in villages the Israeli government refuses to recognise.
-The Prawer Plan aims to destroy the villages and forcibly relocate their residents to government-planned townships like Hura.
+The rage was directed at the Prawer Plan, a proposed Israeli law that would lead to the displacement of up to 70,000 Bedouin living in the Naqab, which is in southern Israel.
+Many of the Bedouin reside in villages the Israeli government refuses to recognize, and the Prawer Plan aims to destroy their homes and forcibly relocate them to government-planned townships.

-According to the Israeli government, the Prawer Plan "constitutes a major step forward towards integrating the Bedouin more fully into Israel's multicultural society, while still preserving their unique culture and heritage".
-Anti-Prawer activists, like Khalil Alamour from the unrecognised Bedouin village of Assiri, have a different view of the situation.
+According to the government, the Prawer Plan "constitutes a major step forward towards integrating the Bedouin more fully into Israel's multicultural society, while still preserving their unique culture and heritage."
+Anti-Prawer activists, like Khalil Alamour of the unrecognized Bedouin village of Assiri, have a different view of the situation.

-"They [the Israeli government] have many excuses, and claims, and very, very beautiful excuses to cover their real reasons, which is to concentrate the Bedouin and relocate them in a very minimum space and take all their ancestral lands," Alamour said.
+"They [the Israeli government] have many excuses and claims and very, very beautiful excuses to cover their real reasons, which is to concentrate the Bedouin and relocate them in a very minimum space and take all their ancestral lands," Khalil told me.